MicrosoftDocs/xamarin-docs/docs/android/deploy-test/debugging/android-sdk-emulator/troubleshooting.md

 # [Visual Studio](#tab/vswin)

-If the Android SDK Emulator does not start properly, this is usually caused by problems with HAXM.
+If the Google Android Emulator does not start properly, this is usually caused by problems with HAXM.
 HAXM issues are often the result of conflicts with other virtualization technologies, incorrect settings, or an out of date HAXM driver.